-Depending on the process operation at a particular site the zinc concentrating, smelting and refining area will generally be alkaline.
+Depending on the process operation at a particular site.
+The lead concentrating, smelting and refining area will generally be alkaline.
 However at some facilities this may be very difficult to achieve.
 TSFs are also likely to be alkali, although the geochemistry of the ore being handled may result in the TSF becoming acidic.

-As the first point of reference, it can be assumed that 100% degradation of xanthate occurs within the processing area, with 0.2% of the degraded xanthate converting to carbon disulfide.
+As the first point of reference, it can be assumed that 100% degradation of xanthate occurs within the processing area.

-On this assumption CS2 emission may be estimated using the equations:
+On this assumption CS2 emission may be estimated using the following equations: